Lakshay-Meena-001/git/readme.md

-## hello git!
+## Welcome to merge conflict git!
--I am adding this from 'third-branch'
+-I am adding this from 'rm-1'